maciejskorski/enhanced-pll-trng/README.md

 ### 🏁 Basic Properties

 [This notebook](src/Basics.ipynb) shows how to process and visualize data samples.
+This notebook reproduces Figures 10 and 11 from the paper.

 ### Theoretical Model Properties